solana-labs/solana/docs/src/wallet-guide/hardware-wallets/ledger.md

 Instead of using the interactive prompts, you can generate fully qualified URLs using the Solana CLI `resolve-signer` command.
-For example, try connecting a Ledger Nano to USB, unlock it with your pin, and running the following command:
+For example, try connecting a Nano to USB, unlock it with your pin, and running the following command:

 ```text